Bellevue 2044 - Housing

 Raising rent running us out of Bellevue

-by Keri, over 1 year ago
+by Keri, about 2 years ago

 Been renting a home in the Sunset Ranch neighborhood since 2016.
 Rent has increased 35% during that time and is now over 35% of our monthly income.